petermchale/math105A/README.md

 is located and opening it by typing `Jupyter notebook <notebook name>` at the command prompt.

+If you need to install additional python packages, execute `conda install <name of package>` at the command line.

 ## Schedule
 In the table below, `Sections` refers to sections of *Numerical Analysis, R.L.
 Burden and J.D.
 Faires, 9th Edition*